-Summer is all about ice cold lemonade, hot sunny days, flip flops, and...
+Free time is all about hanging out with friends & family, having fun, and ….
 CIVICS!
 Yes, civics.
-Civic life exists beyond school, and this summer, we’re challenging parents and grandparents to talk about civics, politics, and government with their kids.
+Civic life exists beyond school, and we’re challenging parents and grandparents to talk about civics, politics, and government with their kids.
 But you’re not alone.
 We’ve provided FREE nonpartisan resources to help you encourage your kids and grandkids to become thoughtful and active citizens.

 Who can get the highest score?
 Here are some of our proven, fun, and exciting games to challenge your civic knowledge.

 Don’t just play; talk about it!
 Play one of the following iCivics games, then download our discussion questions in English or Spanish to start a family dialogue.

 Social media can be a great source for news and information.
 But can you separate the good information from the bad?
 Fight the onslaught of bad posts, hidden ads, and viral deception as a NewsFeed Defender.
 Play our newest game NewsFeed Defenders today!
 After playing, post about it on social media with the hashtags #DemocracyAtPlay #NewsFeedDefenders

 Don’t just play; talk about it!
 Play one of the iCivics games above.
 Then download our discussion questions in English or Spanish (by clicking the green buttons) to start a family dialogue.